tarwn/lessthandot-hugo/blogs/content/posts/2012-08-28-lob-logical-reads-twice-the.md

 </div>

 > Note: the ordering of the pages as they are stored does not always go in order depicted.
 Page 20411 starts and contains the text tree to pages 20413 to 20417.
 Also, page 20411 may not relate directly to the other pages but the illustration shows a good visualization to the effects of the text page type relations and tree sharing.</p>
-This still doesn’t answer the amount of reads until we look at the pages that are PageType 4.
+This still doesn't answer the amount of reads until we look at the pages that are PageType 4.

 sql
 SELECT COUNT(*) FROM IND_Results WHERE pagetype = 4